 When you see Jim Horvath say “Hello!”
 He is a great member with lots going for himself!
 Jim Horvath is a good example of what perseverance will bring you.
 I have gained a lot from knowing him and the take away for me is, we all have those places where we can reach deeper for that Inner Spirit for more focus and personal growth.
 Maybe we are never done but rather just in process of becoming better, which may be a lifelong venture!

 The above member story was submitted and written by Rita Larsen, RDN.
 Have your own story to share or would like to share one on behalf of another member?
-Send us your story at [email protected]!
+Click the button below to share!Share Your Story!